 Anyway so a couple years ago I did this beautiful stenciled wall and I loved it so much.
 If anyone wants a good source Cutting Edge Stencils is where I found mine and loved it.
 (I’m in no way affiliated with them.)

 I moved to Ohio a few months ago and have a formal/front living room and I didn’t want to do the exact same thing.
-So I’d been hunting around when I came across Classy Clutter’s Buffalo Check wall.
-It was absolutely stunning!
-I knew that was exactly what I wanted to do!
+I have been obsessed with Buffalo Check and I knew it would make a stunning statement wall!
 I racked my brain on what color to do.
 We decided to go with a pretty Grey Buffalo Check but after applying three colors we realized our fourth color looked to similar to the others and we had to make a quick run to Home Depot and do black as the 4th dark accent.
 I actually love love love it.
 So it was a happy accident!

 So here are the details…

 You need 4 colors that are one or two shades above each other.